SpoddyCoder/SpoddyCoiner/README.md

     * And all sorts of other metadata
 * Convert prices between any crypto / fiat combination

 SpodyCoiner pulls data only, it does not push data anywhwere, at any time.
 And it never will.
 Ever.
-See `POLICY.md` for further info.
+See [a relative link](POLICY.md) for further info.

 ## Custom Functions

-These work just like any standard function in Google Sheets...
+These work just like any standard function in Sheets...

 * `=SPODDYCOINER(coin, [attribute], [fiat])`
     * Get latest coin prices / data / metadata about `coin`